 Section 4.
 Notice of Department sponsored training opportunities for agency employees shall be advertised throughout the agency and equal access to these opportunities, where appropriate, shall be provided to all members of the bargaining unit.

-Section 5.
-If an employee feels additional training is necessary for them to successfully perform their job duties, the employee is encouraged to contact their Supervisor to discuss what training methods are available.

 ARTICLE 17.
 LEAVE WITHOUT PAY

 Section 1.
-With prior management approval, a leave of absence without pay may be granted to employees.
-A leave of absence without pay for up to nine months shall be granted to permanent employees with extended illness or disability, and with proper medical certification which is acceptable to the Employer.
-The employee must be able to show the Employer, by way of a physician's certificate, that he/she is able to fully perform all duties and responsibilities of the position before returning to work
+With prior management approval, a leave of absence without pay may be granted to employees in accordance with state leave without pay policy.

 ARTICLE 18.
-INDUSTRIAL ACCIDENT BENEFITS
+WORKERS’ COMPENSATION AND RETURN TO WORK

 Section 1.
-A permanent employee injured on the job and eligible for Industrial Accident benefits shall retain all rights to their previously held position and shall be entitled to a leave-without-pay for a period of up to nine months following the date of injury, provided they have been employed by the Employer for at least five years.
+A permanent employee injured on the job and eligible for workers’ compensation shall retain all rights to their previously held position and shall be entitled to a leave-without-pay for a period of up to nine months following the date of injury, provided they have been employed by the Employer for at least five years.
 The employee must be able to show the Employer, by way of a physician's certificate, that they are able to fully perform all duties and responsibilities of the position before returning to work.
 For employees with less than five years of service, their positions will be held open or temporarily filled for a period of one and one-half months for each year of service.

 Section 2.
 Transitional work assignments will be facilitated with the physician to transition the employee back to the time of injury position.
 Supervisors must obtain physician approval of transitional work tasks.
 The rate of pay during a transitional work assignment should be the same or as close as possible to the pay the employee was receiving prior to the injury.